-15. Training event
+F16.
+Training / model event

-F15.1 For training purposes the organising society shall offer a model event on the day prior to the competition to demonstrate the transmitter features, the set-up of transmitters and antennas, the registering devices etc., which will be used in the competitions.
+F16.1 For training purposes the organising society shall offer a model event on the day prior to the competition to demonstrate the transmitter features, the set-up of transmitters and antennas, the registering devices etc., which will be used in the competitions.
 One transmitter of each frequency which will be used in the competition shall be installed.

-16. Starting order
+F17.
+Starting order

-- F16.6 The competitors within one category start at equal start intervals.
-Minimum start interval is 2 minutes. - F16.7 All competitors of a particular category shall start in the same start corridor
+- F17.6.
+Competitors from the same category may not start at the same time in the foxoring competition. - F17.7 The competitors within one category start at equal start intervals.
+Minimum start interval is 2 minutes. - F17.8 All competitors of a particular category shall start in the same start corridor

-19. Courses
+F20.
+Courses

-- F19.3 Transmitters including the finish beacon shall be located not less than 250 meters apart.
-The transmitter nearest to the start shall be located not less than 250 meters from the start. - F19.7 Number of transmitters and course lengths assigned to particular categories:
+- F20.3 Transmitters including the finish beacon shall be located not less than 250 meters apart.
+The transmitter nearest to the start shall be located not less than 250 meters from the start. - F20.7 Number of transmitters and course lengths assigned to particular categories: